EugenioCos/12DOF-Robot-Controller/README.md

 ## The robot

-A lot of years ago i built a 3d printed quadruped robot following this project:
+A lot of years ago I built a 3d printed quadruped robot following this project:

 https://hackaday.io/project/171456-diy-hobby-servos-quadruped-robot

-Due to limited budget i decided to replace the raspberry pi with a cheaper AVR microcontroller to move motors and an ESP32 to communicate with the computer for the value to set on each joint.
+Due to limited budget I decided to replace the raspberry pi with a cheaper AVR microcontroller to move motors and an ESP32 to communicate with the computer for the value to set on each joint.

-The ESP32 in on the front on the robot and communicate via UART protocol with the AVR chip inside on another board connected with all 12 motor.
+The ESP32 is on the front on the robot and communicate via UART protocol with the AVR chip inside on another board connected with all 12 motor.

 On the ESP32 board I mounted a display that shows commands frequency, commands data and connection state.
 There is also the support for a camera that I planned to add and in another project I have coded the necessary to capture a photo and send it via tcp stream at a decent rate on the same board of the robot.